China filled its Olympic team with naturalized citizens, but fans like them only when they win

 “When I realized it was happening, I was pretty shocked,” said Susan Brownell, an anthropologist and expert on Chinese sports at the University of Missouri at St Louis.
 “The reason it hadn’t happened before was, quite frankly, xenophobia.”

-One of the country’s earliest naturalized athletes was London-born Alex Hua Tian, who competed for China in the equestrian triathlon in the 2008 Summer Olympics as part of the Chinese Olympic Committee’s bid to be represented in every event.
+One of the country’s earliest naturalized athletes was London-born Alex Hua Tian, who competed for China in the equestrian triathlon in the 2008 Summer Olympics in Beijing as part of the Chinese Olympic Committee’s bid to be represented in every event.

 Until recently Hua, whose father is Chinese, was an outlier in a sports system dominated by athletes trained in state-run academies.
-For many individual summer sports, a nationwide effort to identify talented children at a young age and train them in an ultracompetitive environment delivered great results for China.
+For many individual summer sports, a nationwide effort to identify talented children at a young age and train them in an ultracompetitive environment has delivered great results for China.

 But winter sports presented a new set of challenges.
 The small communities of skaters and skiers were not enough of a pool for locally trained talent.
 In November 2018, China’s sports administration called on winter sports schools and associations to relax restrictions on nationality to encourage overseas Chinese and foreigners to take part in competitions.